rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 ### Finding Better Solutions

 The thinking system above relies on situations covered by general training experience or where such experience can be generalised to a new situation.
 Some situations may be too novel, however, or require specific knowledge not available in general training.
-Examples may include emergency services or specific environments (workplaces, homes etc) where an intelligent system needs to get to know specific people, places and routines.
+Examples may include specific environments (workplaces, homes etc) where an intelligent system needs to get to know specific people, places and routines.
 In this thinking level we will add...

 - Detection that a plan needs more consideration.
 - Construction of alternative plans.